-These different types of shader are called Shader VariantsAn internal version of the Shader that Unity generates according to the specific combination of Shader keywords and their status.
-If you add more keywords to the Shader, you increase the number of possible combinations, which results in more Shader Variants.
+These different types of shader are called Shader VariantsA verion of a shader program that Unity generates according to a specific combination of shader keywords and their status.
+A Shader object can contain multiple shader variants.
 More info

 See in Glossary and can be thought of as all the different possible combinations of the shader’s features, when activated or not activated.

 For example, if you choose to assign a Normal MapA type of Bump Map texture that allows you to add surface detail such as bumps, grooves, and scratches to a model which catch the light as if they are represented by real geometry.
 More info